MyEtherWallet/knowledge-base-v3/src/content/security/myetherwallet-protips-how-not-to-get-scammed-during-ico.md

 {
-"title"       : "Pro-Tips -How Not to get Scammed during a Token Sale", "sort"        : "14",
+"title"       : "Pro-Tips: How Not to get Scammed & Phished", "sort"        : "14",
 "category"    : "Security & Phishing",
 "description" : "Security & Phishing",
 "date_published" : "2017-07-05T08:00:00+08:00",
-"date_modified"  : "2017-09-26T08:00:00+08:00"
+"date_modified"  : "2017-11-11T08:00:00+08:00"
 }

 ---%

-### Below are some tips to prevent from being scammed during a token sale.
+### Below are some tips to reduce the risk of you losing your hard-earned coins.

-1. Use Google instead of clicking messages in DMs or on Twitter
+0. Install [EtherAddressLookup](https://chrome.google.com/webstore/detail/etheraddresslookup/pdknmigbbbhmllnmgdfalmedcmcefdfn) or [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn).
+These warn you if you go to a malcious website.

+1. Did you just get sent a link to a token sale, MyEtherWallet, etherdelta, Shapeshift, or Ebay? **Don't click it!** Instead, search for that service on Google.
+Click the top one **that is not an ad.**

+1. You **do not** have to enter your private key for an airdrop.
+Don't enter your private key on random sites!

 2. Double-Check the URL.
-Is it the same as the message received?
+Are there any weird characters?
+Symbols?
+It is `shapshift` instead of `shapeshift`?
+Or `myelherwallet` instead of `myetherwallet`?

-3. Google the name of the token + "twitter"
+3. Token sale or exchange?
+Google the name of the token + "twitter"

 4. Check out the Twitter account.
 Everything looking good still?

-5. Check out the address on etherscan.io
+5. Sending to an address?
+Check out the address on etherscan.io.

-6. And always make sure you are on the correct MyEtherWallet, too!
+6.

 The screenshots below point out specific things to check to make sure you are interacting with the correct site.

-### 1. Use Google instead of clicking messages in DMs or on Twitter
+### 1. Use Google instead of clicking links sent to you

 ![](http://i.imgur.com/XwiVCSY.jpg)